-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 This quick cucumber pickle recipe is ready in just 20 minutes.
 It is not only a tasty treat but a healthful one as well.
 What's more, the sweet and salty flavor makes it the perfect side dish.

-This dish isn't just healthful, but very easy and convenient to make.
+This dish is very easy and convenient to make.
 So, if you're a busy parent on the run or a harried working professional without much time to prepare meals, this recipe is definitely one you should try out.
 After all, it has just four ingredients, and you can make this really snappy, crunchy cucumber salad that goes so well with Korean meals and sandwiches.
 Pickled cucumbers are hugely popular in Korean cuisine, so if you're a fan of the food, this dish will be a guaranteed treat for you.

-- 4 small Korean or kirby cucumbers*
+4 small Korean or kirby cucumbers

-- 3 tbsp. of sugar
+3 tablespoons sugar

-- 1 tbsp of salt
+1 tablespoon salt

-- 1/4 cup of vinegar
+1/4 cup vinegar

 To make the dish, you'll need to begin by cutting cucumbers into either uniform strips or round slices.
 You can use mandoline for thinner strips, if you'd like.

 Next, you should sprinkle the cucumbers with sugar and salt and toss gently to combine.